They came from very different backgrounds.

 We believe strong leaders make stronger companies and communities.
 Founded in 1993, Alnoba’s Pinnacle Leadership and Team Development helps teams build trust and encourages participants to take one more step than they thought they could.
 Hundreds of nonproﬁt and company leaders from more than 70 countries have come to our Pinnacle Leadership Center and today we are the leader in New England for teaching leadership to nonproﬁts.

 We hope Alnoba stands as a tribute to our ancestors’ way of living and serves as a model of how to live gently on the land.
-Our goal is to be 100% renewable energy and net zero across property by 2023.
+Our long-term goal is to be 100% renewable energy and net zero across property.
 Alnoba commits to the preservation of our natural resources and surroundings.
 We continuously update and execute green practices and policies, which include: Our solar installations; green building, recycling, and waste practices; as well as careful land management help us have a more lasting and sustainable presence.

 Alnoba offers many opportunities to develop wellness.
 A beautiful meditation room, mindfulness practice, local farm-to-table dining, and a closeness with nature allow Alnoba’s visitors to celebrate the connection of mind and body.